IntegratedBreedingPlatform/BMSAPI/README.md

 ----------
 IBPWebService provides services for the Breeding View application to upload and save report results to the Breeding Management System.

+For API Documentation, run the IBPWebService and go to the following URL: http:/localhost:18080/IBPWebService/rest/index

 Checkout this project
 -----------------------